pckroon/pysmiles/README.md

 the graph, and bonds are the edges.
 Nodes can have the following attributes:
 - element: str.
 This describes the element of the atom.
 Defaults to '\*' meaning unknown.
 - aromatic: bool.
-Whether this atom is part of an aromatic system.
+Whether the atom is part of an (anti)-aromatic system.
     Defaults to False.
 - isotope: float.
 The mass of the atom.
 Defaults to unknown.
 - hcount: int.
 The number of implicit hydrogens attached to this atom.
     Defaults to 0.